stekkko/BowGame/README.md

 # BowGame
 This is a game about defending yourself against zombies with your bow.
+Don't let them get to your wall and good luck.

 Rules are simple:
 - The higher score the cooler you